-- 2. If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to all of our drugs.
-You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 3.
+- If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in tier 4 for brand name drugs or tier 2 for generic drugs.
+You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 2.
 Removing a restriction on our coverage for a covered drug.
 There are extra rules or restrictions that apply to certain drugs on our List of Covered Drugs (Formulary) (for more information, go to Chapter 3).